Gastro-Laparoscopic Surgery: Minimally Invasive Care for Digestive Health

 4. Non-Cancerous Surgeries on Stomach

-Non-cancerous conditions like ulcers, benign tumors, and gastric outlet obstruction may also require surgical management.
+Certain non-cancerous conditions like ulcers, benign tumors, and gastric outlet obstruction may also require surgery.

 • Laparoscopic pyloroplasty